 The Reading from the Holy Gospel according to St. Matthew.
 (5:14-19)

-In today’s gospel reading we hear those familiar words of Our Lord Jesus Christ “You are the light of the world.
+In today’s reading Our Lord Jesus begins with these words, “You are the light of the world.
 A city set on a hill cannot be hid.
 Nor do men light a lamp and put it under a bushel, but on a stand, and it gives light to all in the house.
-Let your light so shine before men, that they may see your good works and give glory to your Father Who is in heaven.”
-The course of history was forever altered by the light that shined out of the great Christian city of Constantinople, her great cathedral and those holy men and women who filled that cathedral with their voices and their prayers.
-Each and every person was a light and allowed their light to shine before men.
+Let your light so shine before men, that they may see your good works and glorify your Father who is in heaven.”